Patrick3131/Tentacles/README.md

 B --> E(Cancel Video)
 C --> B
 ```
-These steps are the possible status of a session related to a value proposition activity.
-When a ``DomainActivity`` is tracked with an ``DomainActivityAction``, the status of the session is updated and a event forwarded.
+These steps are the possible status of a session related to a ``DomainActivity``.
+When a ``DomainActivity`` is tracked with an ``DomainActivityAction``, the status of the session is updated and an event forwarded.
 Status changes that are allowed:

 ```mermaid
 graph LR